If you have a paid internship, there are some important things that you must communicate to your employer so that the correct taxes are withheld.

 When you fill out the W‐4 form prior to beginning work at the company, you should type the following on a piece of paper and present it to the employer:

-To insure that the employer has an official document that confirms that you are a “non‐immigrant alien”, you should also see Lorraine Lacasse in Financial Services.
-Ask her to do a “substantial presence test” for you.
-She will print out some documents for you which you should show to your employer.
+To ensure that the employer has an official document that confirms that you are a “non‐immigrant alien”, you should also see Robert Roll in Financial Services.
+Ask him to do a “substantial presence test” for you.
+He will print out some documents for you which you should show to your employer.
 These documents will confirm that you are a “non‐immigrant alien” and, therefore, should NOT have Social Security or Medicare taxes taken out of your paycheck.

 You may also want to refer your employer to this IRS publication for details about withholding taxes for non‐resident aliens.